Epidemiological Profile of HIV/AIDS in Minnesota

 HIV/AIDS Prevalence among People Who Inject Drugs

 Minnesota has a relatively low rate of infection among people who inject drugs (IDU).
 However, it is important to note that injection drug use may be under reported due to social stigma.

 HIV Diagnoses among IDU

-The number of new diagnoses attributable to injection drug has remained low from year to year over the past decade.
+The number of new diagnoses attributable to injection drug use has remained low from year to year over the past decade.
 However there are differences by racial/ethnic group as well as by gender.

 Gender and Race/Ethnicity

-Among men, IDU and MSM/IDU accounted for 5% of new cases in 2013, however it percentages varied by racial/ethnic group.
-IDU and MSM/IDU was estimated as a risk for 9% of cases among White, 2% among African American men, 3% among Hispanic men, 9% among Asian men, and 45% among American Indian males during 2011-2013.
-It is important to note the number of American Indian males diagnosed during this time period was small and is difficult to make generalizations about risk.
-No cases were attributed to IDU or MSM/IDU among African-born or Asian males during this same time period.
+Among men, IDU and MSM/IDU accounted for 6% of new cases in 2014, however percentages varied by racial/ethnic group.
+IDU and MSM/IDU was estimated as a risk for 9% of cases among white men, 2% among African American men, 3% among Hispanic men, 9% among Asian men, and 45% among American Indian men during 2012-2014.
+It is important to note the number of American Indian and Asian males diagnosed during this time period was small and is difficult to make generalizations about risk.
+No cases were attributed to IDU or MSM/IDU among African-born males during this same time period.

 Treatment Cascade for IDU and MSM/IDU in Minnesota

-There were 414 HIV positive persons with IDU as their identified risk and 384 with MSM/IDU as their risk included in the HIV Treatment Cascade analyses.
-Compared to the overall HIV treatment cascade in Minnesota, people who have an identified HIV risk of IDU and MSM/IDU have lower percentages of retention in care as well as viral suppression.
+There were 423 HIV positive persons with IDU as their identified risk and 396 with MSM/IDU as their risk included in the HIV Treatment Cascade analyses.
+Compared to the overall HIV treatment cascade in Minnesota, people who have an identified HIV risk of IDU have lower percentages of retention in care as well as viral suppression.
 Persons with a HIV risk of MSM/IDU have higher percentages of retention in care and viral suppression compared to the overall cascade for the state.
-The MSM/IDU risk group had high levels of linkage to HIV care within three months of HIV diagnosis, while IDU had low percentage of linkage to HIV care but the number of cases in 2012 among IDU and MSM IDU were small and should be interpreted with caution.
+The MSM/IDU risk group had high levels of linkage to HIV care within three months of HIV diagnosis, while IDU had low percentage of linkage to HIV care but the number of cases in 2013 among IDU and MSM IDU were small and should be interpreted with caution.